South Carolina Mesothelioma Lawyer

 - If debris lands on the ground, it should be collected immediately and sealed for proper disposal.

-- A building must be thoroughly inspected by a qualified Asbestos Building Inspector before any renovations, removals, or demolitions.
+- A qualified Asbestos Building Inspector must thoroughly inspect a building before any renovations, removals, or demolitions.

 - Before removing asbestos from buildings and/or facilities, you must write the DHEC at least 10 days in advance.